Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 - Update `chroniqueur_agent.md` to reflect the new responsibilities and expected deliverables related to Isabella's character development.

-### Validation Points
+4. **Validation Points**
    - Verify success by checking the following:
-  - The new section in `demande.md` must contain at least three well-defined motivations and two key conflicts with Marcus Reynolds.
+     - The new "Character Interactions Outline" section is present in `demande.md`.
-  - Ensure that the updates in `chroniqueur_agent.md` are aligned with the expanded responsibilities.
-  - Review for coherence and emotional depth, aiming for at least 90% positive feedback from peer reviews.
+     - Interactions are consistent with the established character traits and motivations, achieving a narrative satisfaction rate of at least 90% in peer reviews.

-### Operation Bounds
+5. **Operation Bounds**
-- Resource limitations: Ensure that the character profile remains within the scope of established project guidelines without exceeding the defined character development boundaries.
+   - Resource limitations: Ensure that the modifications can be completed within the current project timeline.
-- Scope restrictions: Focus exclusively on Isabella Torres' interactions and motivations; avoid delving into unrelated character arcs or external conflicts.
+   - Scope restrictions: Focus exclusively on character interactions without altering other narrative elements or introducing new characters.
-- Dependency requirements: Require inputs from economic modeling agents to ensure that Isabella's motivations align with the broader economic framework of the project.

-### Recherche:
-N/A
+   - Dependency requirements: Collaborate with the Production Agent for narrative integration insights if necessary.

+6. **Search:**
+   - N/A (No additional research is necessary for this task)

 ## Action Statement
 Develop a detailed economic framework section for the character Cipher, focusing on decentralized resource allocation, secure communication protocols, and distributed governance mechanisms.
 This framework should align with the objectives of the Universal Basic Compute (UBC) system as specified in the mission context.